muslimsnotes/muslimsnotes.github.io/content/_index.md

 ---
-title : "Al Asaad's notes on religious studies"
+title : "Notes on religious studies by Al Asaad"
 description: "A timely and scholarly resources for those curious about Islam. myMuslim aims to address all misconceptions about Islam and its relation to Christianity and Judaism."
 lead: "A timely and scholarly resources for those curious about Islam. myMuslim aims to address all misconceptions about Islam and its relation to Christianity and Judaism."
 date: 2020-10-06T08:47:36+00:00